TL;DR

 5. Set Eligibility and Period

 Timing is critical when calculating incentive pay.
-Companies need to decide whether payouts will be made quarterly, annually, or upon project completion.
+Companies decide whether payouts land quarterly or at project completion.
 The eligibility rules must also be clear.

 For example, new hires may only qualify after a probationary period, while part-time staff may receive prorated amounts.
 Setting clear rules around eligibility and payout periods helps prevent disputes and ensures consistency.

-Shorter cycles such as quarterly payouts often improve motivation because employees see results more quickly, while annual payouts may work better for long-term projects or senior leadership roles.
+Shorter cycles like quarterly payouts improve motivation because employees see results faster.
+Annual payouts suit long-term projects and senior leadership roles.

 6. Apply the Formula

 With all parameters in place, companies can apply the incentive pay formula consistently.
-This might mean multiplying revenue by a commission percentage, assigning a flat bonus to completed projects, or applying tiered rates to performance thresholds.
+This might mean multiplying revenue by a commission percentage or applying tiered rates to thresholds.

 The most important part of this step is transparency: employees should be able to track their progress and verify how their pay was calculated.
 When employees clearly understand the math behind their earnings, it reduces mistrust and improves engagement.